tangentsoft/pidp8i/README.md

     $ ./configure && make && sudo make install

-If you get a complaint like "No working C compiler found," you can install the necessary build tools with:
+If you get a complaint like "No working C compiler found," there are two likely causes.
+One is that the error message is literally correct: you don't have a C compiler installed.
+You can install one along with all the other necessary build tools with:

     $ sudo apt install build-essential

+The other possibility is that you have somehow managed to unpack the software into a directory that you don't have write access to, such as by unpacking it via `sudo`.
+The solution is to either take ownership of that directory or to unpack it again, this time somewhere your user is allowed to write to.

 The `configure` script accepts most of the common flags for such scripts.
 Perhaps the most important such flag is `--prefix`, which